octoblu/nanocyte-component-creators-guide/README.md

 # Nanocyte component creator's guide

 ## What are nanocyte components?
-Nanocyte components are lightweight nodes that can perform custom operations on your data in Octoblu.
-By creating your own nanocyte components, you can exert even more control over your IoT devices.
+Nanocyte components are lightweight nodes that can perform custom operations on your data in Octoblu flows.
+By creating your own nanocyte components, you can exert even more control over your IoT automations.

 ## Generating your component
 Before you can generate a nanocyte component, you will need to: